apache/doris-website/docs/admin-manual/data-admin/backup-restore/overview.md

 6. **Dynamic Partition Support**:
    While dynamic partitioning is supported in Doris, the dynamic partition attribute will be disabled during backup.
 When restoring data, this attribute needs to be manually enabled using the `ALTER TABLE` command.

+7. **Single Concurrency**:
+   Only one backup or restore task can run simultaneously under a single database.